batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 a previously created project requires an actual merge.

-These are significant requirements when the content is entirely under our control; however, when a user has modified the source and wants to add or remove features the correctness requirement becomes an extremely high bar, far more of a research project.
+These are significant requirements when the content is entirely under our control; however, when a user has modified the source and wants to add or remove features the correctness requirement becomes an extremely high bar, far more of a science project.
 We deferred the [first attempt at supporting features](https://github.com/tomas-langer/helidon/blob/e47f1fe27c75d6fe2120fffdd4d97a166e5c8e99/docs-internal/features/features.md) because of the latter realization; solving the update problem requires some simplifying assumptions.